How to choose a One Planet sleeping bag

 Comparing sleeping bags

 Choosing a sleeping bag can be complicated as there isn’t a consistent, universally adopted method of rating the warmth of the bags.
-Many brands, including One Planet, have adopted EN 13537 as it is a reliable, scientific rating method.
+Many brands (including One Planet) have adopted ISO 23537-1, the international standard for sleeping bag performance, as it is a reliable, scientific rating method.
 However, not all manufacturers have their bags tested to this standard, so care should be taken when comparing warmth claims across brands.
 Bags are also tested when new and clean, with bags needing regular cleaning to maintain performance.

 Temperature ratings explained

-All One Planet sleeping bags are temperature rated in accordance with EN 13537, the European standard for sleeping bag performance.
+All One Planet sleeping bags are temperature rated in accordance with ISO 23537-1, the international standard for sleeping bag performance.

 - ‘Comfort’ rating is based on a ‘standard’ woman having a comfortable night’s sleep.